bitshares/bsips/bsip-00XX Dynamic market fees.md

     Discussion: https://github.com/bitshares/bsips/issues/130
     Worker: <Id of worker proposal> (optional)
 # Abstract
-UIA owners does not have many marketing tools to increase trade volume of their assets.
+UIA owners do not have many marketing tools to increase trade volume of their assets.

 One of the ways to increase the trade volume can be Dynamic Market Fees that will provide additional discounts for active traders.
 For example, to set lower fees for trading larger volumes.